 India has been bestowed with a broad range of climate and physio-geographical conditions and is best suitable for horticulture crops like fruits, vegetables, nuts, flowers, and plantation crops (Gupta et al., 2019).
-Fruits and vegetables contribute an important source of nutrients in the daily human diet in accordance, to the horticulture database 2018, the globe fruits production are estimated to 184 million metric tons (MMT) and vegetables 97 MMT.
-India is that the second-largest producer of fruits and vegetables and its annual production is 89 and 163 MMT respectively during 2017-2018 contributing 11.2% of world production (Handbook on Horticulture Statistic, 2018).
-Despite the high contribution of India to global food production, approx. 18% of the whole fruits and vegetables got wasted thanks to improper storage and processing (Balaji and Arshinder, 2016).
+Fruits and vegetables contribute an important source of nutrients in the daily human diet.
+In accordance to the FAOSTAT database 2018, the global fruits production is estimated to 868.09 million metric tons (MMT) and that of vegetables is 1088.9 MMT.
+India is that the second-largest producer of fruits and vegetables and its annual production is 97358 and 184394 thousand MT respectively during 2017-2018 contributing 11.2% of world production (Handbook on Horticulture Statistic, 2018).
+Despite the high contribution of India to global food production, approx. 18% of the whole fruits and vegetables got wasted due to improper storage and processing (Balaji and Arshinder, 2016).

-Carrot and beetroot are the most significant seasonal root vegetables grown extensively in the tropical region during winter seasons.
+Carrot (Daucus carrota) and beetroot (Beta vulgaris) are the most significant seasonal root vegetables grown extensively in the tropical region during winter seasons.
 Carrots (Daucus carrota) have significant multidimensional applications including preparation of salad, cooked vegetables, stews, curries, sweetmeat, juices, fermented pickles, flakes, and soups.
 Carrots are rich in nutrients like carotenoids, vitamins (B1, B2, and B6), and minerals (Singh et al., 2012).
 The antioxidant properties of beta carotene in carrots help to weigh down the aging process (Singh et al., 1996), reduce cholesterol production, and thus minimize the danger of heart diseases (Di Pietro et al., 2016).
 Falcarinol, a compound presents in carrots is additionally reported to stop breast, lung, and colon cancers (Tan et al., 2014; Kobaek-Larsen et al., 2018).
-Vitamins and minerals of carrots detoxify the liver and reduce decay and damage (Pryor et al., 2000). vegetable commonly referred to as beetroot may be a species of phanerogam of the goosefoot family.
+Vitamins and minerals of carrots detoxify the liver and reduce decay and damage (Pryor et al., 2000).
+Beetroot is a vegetablecommonly referred to be a species of phanerogamof the goosefoot family.
 Beetroot is peeled off, steamed, eaten warm with butter, cooked, pickled, and eaten cold as a condiment, shredded raw or eaten as a salad.
 Beetroots also are high in folate, solvable and insoluble dietary fiber and antioxidants.
-Betalains in the juice of beetroot act as antioxidants to stop oxidative stress and also help to relax the mind (Clifford et al., 2017).
-The betacyanin present in beetroot additionally to its detoxification activity is additionally reported to own chemotherapeutic activity in numerous kinds of cancers (Kapadia et al., 2011).
+Betalains in the juice of beetroot act as antioxidants to reduce oxidative stress and also help to relax the mind (Clifford et al., 2017).
+The betacyanin present in beetroot additionally to its detoxification activity is additionally reported to excert chemotherapeutic activity in numerous kinds of cancers (Kapadia et al., 2011).
 Dietary consumption of beetroot nitrate increases the extent of alphalipoprotein and consequently reduces the betalipoprotein and minimizes the danger of coronary diseases (Singh et al., 2015).
 It increases somatic cell count so it's an awfully good option for anemic people because it is extremely rich in iron content (Hatlin Sugi, 2014).
 Moreover, beetroots purify the blood and strengthen the system against common diseases including jaundice, hepatitis, nausea, and vomiting.